meker12/documentation/source/elastic_python_examples.rst

-Python Driver Examples
+Python Client Examples
 ======================

-`Elasticsearch-py <https://elasticsearch-py.readthedocs.org>`_ is the recommended Python driver for working with Elasticsearch.
+`Elasticsearch-py <https://elasticsearch-py.readthedocs.org>`_ is the recommended Python client for working with Elasticsearch.

 Connecting
 ------------